Skip to main content

 The recording schedule settings for third-party cameras can be reduced using the Alarm.com customer website.

-1. Log into the customer account.
+1. Log in to the Alarm.com customer website.

 2. Click Video.